-- We challenged management's assumptions used in its impairment models for each of the brands.
-In particular we reviewed the projected future cash flows which are based on historical financial information along with management estimations, including growth rates.
-Historical information has been agreed and previous forecasts have been reviewed; and - We have reviewed the sensitivity analysis prepared by management to assess the impact of changes in the Group's cash flows, in particular surrounding growth rates in the contribution, and weighted average cost of capital as the key assumptions in the model to calculate the net present value of the future cash flows.
+We have also considered and challenged management's assessment of the impact of COVID 19 on the business and on the cash flow projections.

+We reviewed the sensitivity analysis prepared by management to assess the impact of changes in the Group's cash flows, in particular surrounding growth rates in the contribution, and weighted average cost of capital as the key assumptions in the model to calculate the net present value of the future cash flows.

-Key observations
+Key observations:

-Based on our procedures we found the judgements used by the Directors in preparing the impairment review were reasonable and no impairment was required.
+Based on our procedures we found the judgement and estimates used by Management in preparing their impairment review to be reasonable.